fabiogibson/dev-machine/README.md

 ## This script is not functional yet.

-My ubuntu machine for python development.
+My manjaro machine for python development.

 Installation
 --------------------